adioshun/gitBook_DeepDrive/paper2017-decision-level-fusion.md

 - For the point-cloud input,
 	- we transform the 3D point clouds into **3D occupancy voxel** spaces.
-	- This transformation reduces the noise in the point clouds, i.e., only the obviously reflected pointmeasurements are acquired.
+	- 노이즈 제거 `This transformation reduces the noise in the point clouds, `
+	- i.e., only the obviously reflected point measurements are acquired.

 ### 3.2 Object-region proposal generation

-We perform segmentation of the color-flattened image.However, the initial segmentation results are not satisfactory with respect to the detection of meaningfulobjects.
+- We perform segmentation of the color-flattened image.
+	- 결However, the initial segmentation results are not satisfactory with respect to the detection of meaningful objects.

-Therefore, we perform semantic grouping using a dissimilarity cost function from the pixelvalues of both the color-flattened and original images.
+- Therefore, we perform semantic grouping using a dissimilarity cost function from the pixelvalues of both the color-flattened and original images.

 These results are the object-region proposalsfrom the CCD sensor data.In the 3D occupancy voxel space, we extract the supervoxels using the voxel cloud connectivitysegmentation (VCCS) [6].